t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 ## Representations

 Clients can retrieve the resource state from an origin server or manipulate resource state on the origin server by transferring resource representations.
-Resource representations have a media-type that tells how the representation should be interpreted by identifying the representation format used.
+Resource representations have a content-type (media-type + optionally parameters) that tells how the representation should be interpreted by identifying the representation format used.

 Typical media-types for IoT systems include: